kasunkv/UoM-CSE-DotNet-Workshop-2017/README.md

 > **Tip:**
 > You can also press `Ctrl + W` and then `Ctrl + X` keyboard combination to bring up the Properties Window

 First you need to add a *Label* to the MainForm of the application.
-Seach for *Label* in the Toolbox by scrolling up/down and `Click and Drag` a Label on to the MainForm to place the label on the Form.
+Search for *Label* in the Toolbox by scrolling up/down and `Click and Drag` a Label on to the MainForm to place the label on the Form.
 You can drag and drop any where you like.

 Look at the screenshot below to see where to place the *Label*

 ![New Project Dialog](https://github.com/kasunkv/UoM-CSE-DotNet-Workshop-2017/blob/master/Screenshots/9.png)

 > **Tip:**
-> You can also *Search* for any UI element in the toolbox using the Seach box on the top of the toolbox.
+> You can also *Search* for any UI element in the toolbox using the Search box on the top of the toolbox.

-After droping the label on to the *MainForm* change the `Text` Property of the *Label* from the *Properties Window* to *First name*.
+After dropping the label on to the *MainForm* change the `Text` Property of the *Label* from the *Properties Window* to *First name*.
 Now you can see the label has the First name text applied to it.
 Look at the screenshot below.

 ![New Project Dialog](https://github.com/kasunkv/UoM-CSE-DotNet-Workshop-2017/blob/master/Screenshots/10.png)